Cloudflare DNS Setup

 The initial setup wizard for Cloudflare will prompt to point A records instead of a CNAME.
 This is not an ideal setup because IPs can change and will be different depending on geographical location.
 Cloudflare can be allowed to pull records automatically since it will also pull the needed records for Amazon SES.
 Cloudflare will automatically apply CNAME flattening.

 Remove the A records and change the DNS to point to the cloudfront URL for your domain.
-You can find this under the DNS control panel in stratus.
+You can find this under the DNS Admin panel in stratus.

 Sample Cloudflare DNS Setup